publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptII/ch11/m__us_usc_t35_s111.md

             (B) a drawing as prescribed by section 113.

-        (2) __Claim.—__
+        (2)  __Claim__  __.—__

         A claim, as required by subsections (b) through (e) of section 112, shall not be required in a provisional application.

-        (3) __Fee.—__
+        (3)  __Fee__  __.—__

-            (A) The application must be accompanied by the fee required by law.

-            (B) The fee may be submitted after the specification and any required drawing are submitted, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.

-            (C) Upon failure to submit the fee within such prescribed period, the application shall be regarded as abandoned, unless it is shown to the satisfaction of the Director that the delay in submitting the fee was unavoidable or unintentional.
+        The application shall be accompanied by the fee required by law.
+The fee may be submitted after the filing date of the application, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.
+Upon failure to submit the fee within such prescribed period, the application shall be regarded as abandoned.

-        (4) __Filing date.—__
+        (4)  __Filing date__  __.—__

-        The filing date of a provisional application shall be the date on which the specification and any required drawing are received in the Patent and Trademark Office.
+        The filing date of a provisional application shall be the date on which a specification, with or without claims, is received in the United States Patent and Trademark Office.

-        (5) __Abandonment.—__
+        (5)  __Abandonment__  __.—__

         Notwithstanding the absence of a claim, upon timely request and as prescribed by the Director, a provisional application may be treated as an application filed under subsection (a).
 Subject to section 119(e)(3), if no such request is made, the provisional application shall be regarded as abandoned 12 months after the filing date of such application and shall not be subject to revival after such 12-month period.

-        (6) __Other basis for provisional application.—__
+        (6)  __Other basis for provisional application__  __.—__

         Subject to all the conditions in this subsection and section 119(e), and as prescribed by the Director, an application for patent filed under subsection (a) may be treated as a provisional application for patent.

-        (7) __No right of priority or benefit of earliest filing date.—__
+        (7)  __No right of priority or benefit of earliest filing date__  __.—__

         A provisional application shall not be entitled to the right of priority of any other application under section 119 or 365(a) or to the benefit of an earlier filing date in the United States under section 120, 121, or 365(c).

-        (8) __Applicable provisions.—__
+        (8)  __Applicable provisions__  __.—__

         The provisions of this title relating to applications for patent shall apply to provisional applications for patent, except as otherwise provided, and except that provisional applications for patent shall not be subject to sections 131 and 135.

+    (c)  __Prior Filed Application__  __.—__

+    Notwithstanding the provisions of subsection (a), the Director may prescribe the conditions, including the payment of a surcharge, under which a reference made upon the filing of an application under subsection (a) to a previously filed application, specifying the previously filed application by application number and the intellectual property authority or country in which the application was filed, shall constitute the specification and any drawings of the subsequent application for purposes of a filing date.
+A copy of the specification and any drawings of the previously filed application shall be submitted within such period and under such conditions as may be prescribed by the Director.
+A failure to submit the copy of the specification and any drawings of the previously filed application within the prescribed period shall result in the application being regarded as abandoned.
+Such application shall be treated as having never been filed, unless—

+        (1) the application is revived under section 27; and

+        (2) a copy of the specification and any drawings of the previously filed application are submitted to the Director.

 ([July 19, 1952, ch.
 950][/us/act/1952-07-19/ch950], [66 Stat.
 798][/us/stat/66/798]; [Pub.
 L. 97–247, § 5][/us/pl/97/247/s5], Aug.
 27, 1982, [96 Stat.
 319][/us/stat/96/319]; [Pub.
 L. 103–465, title V, § 532(b)(3)][/us/pl/103/465/s532/b/3], Dec.
 8, 1994, [108 Stat.
 4986][/us/stat/108/4986]; [Pub.
 L. 106–113, div.
 B, § 1000(a)(9)][/us/pl/106/113/s1000/a/9] \[title IV, §§ 4732(a)(10)(A), 4801(a)\], Nov.
 29, 1999, [113 Stat.
 1536][/us/stat/113/1536], 1501A–582, 1501A–588; [Pub.
 L. 107–273, div.
 C, title III, § 13206(b)(1)(B)][/us/pl/107/273/s13206/b/1/B], Nov.
 2, 2002, [116 Stat.
 1906][/us/stat/116/1906]; [Pub.
 L. 112–29][/us/pl/112/29], §§ 3(e)(2), 4(a)(3), (d), 20(j), Sept.
 16, 2011, [125 Stat.
 287][/us/stat/125/287], 295, 296, 335; [Pub.
 L. 112–211, title I, § 102(3)][/us/pl/112/211/s102/3], title II, § 201(a), Dec.
 18, 2012, [126 Stat.
 1531][/us/stat/126/1531], 1533.)

  __Amendment of Section__

-    [Pub.
-L. 112–211, title II][/us/pl/112/211], §§ 201(a), 203, Dec.
-18, 2012, [126 Stat.
-1533][/us/stat/126/1533], 1536, provided that, effective on the date that is 1 year after Dec.
-18, 2012, applicable to certain patents and applications for patent, and not effective with respect to patents in litigation commenced before the effective date, this section is amended as follows:

-    (1) in subsection (a), by striking paragraphs (3) and (4) and inserting the following:

-    “(3) Fee, oath or declaration, and claims.—The application shall be accompanied by the fee required by law.
-The fee, oath or declaration, and 1 or more claims may be submitted after the filing date of the application, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.
-Upon failure to submit the fee, oath or declaration, and 1 or more claims within such prescribed period, the application shall be regarded as abandoned.

-    “(4) Filing date.—The filing date of an application shall be the date on which a specification, with or without claims, is received in the United States Patent and Trademark Office.”;

-    (2) in subsection (b), by striking paragraphs (3) and (4) and inserting the following:

-    “(3) Fee.—The application shall be accompanied by the fee required by law.
-The fee may be submitted after the filing date of the application, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.
-Upon failure to submit the fee within such prescribed period, the application shall be regarded as abandoned.

-    “(4) Filing date.—The filing date of a provisional application shall be the date on which a specification, with or without claims, is received in the United States Patent and Trademark Office.”; and

-    (3) by adding at the end the following:

-    (c) Prior Filed Application.—Notwithstanding the provisions of subsection (a), the Director may prescribe the conditions, including the payment of a surcharge, under which a reference made upon the filing of an application under subsection (a) to a previously filed application, specifying the previously filed application by application number and the intellectual property authority or country in which the application was filed, shall constitute the specification and any drawings of the subsequent application for purposes of a filing date.
-A copy of the specification and any drawings of the previously filed application shall be submitted within such period and under such conditions as may be prescribed by the Director.
-A failure to submit the copy of the specification and any drawings of the previously filed application within the prescribed period shall result in the application being regarded as abandoned.
-Such application shall be treated as having never been filed, unless—

-    (1) the application is revived under section 27; and

-    (2) a copy of the specification and any drawings of the previously filed application are submitted to the Director.

-    See 2012 Amendment notes below.

     [Pub.
 L. 112–211, title I][/us/pl/112/211], §§ 102(3), 103, Dec.
 18, 2012, [126 Stat.
 1531][/us/stat/126/1531], 1532, provided that, effective on the later of the date that is 1 year after Dec.
 18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States, and applicable only to certain applications filed on and after that effective date and patents issuing thereon, subsection (b)(7) of this section is amended by substituting “section 119, 365(a), or 386(a)” for “section 119 or 365(a)” and “section 120, 121, 365(c), or 386(c)” for “section 120, 121, or 365(c)”.
 See 2012 Amendment note below.